malyok99/bongocat-linux/README.md

 ## 🧠 Why?

-Because there is no working alternatives for GNOME Wayland...
+Because there is no working alternatives for Wayland...